- Published on

 As I mentioned above, this is a key benefit for me.
 When giving technical presentations, it's quite common to want to be able to show some code, and while I will often drop to my editor to demo things live, it's nice to be able to produce a slide deck with some readable code examples included.
 Using Markdown to create your slides means you get this for free.

-This is all getting a bit meta but, given that I'm writing this blog post in Markdown, it's difficult to illustrate but Marp will render a code block prefixed with three backticks and a language just as you would expect.
-That is, the following Python code will look appear highlighted according to the theme you're using.
+This is all getting a bit meta but, given that I'm writing this blog post in Markdown, it's difficult to illustrate!
+Marp will render a code block prefixed with three backticks and a language just as you would expect.
+That is, the following Python code will appear according to the CSS you're using in a given context.

 num_mouse_clicks_for_a_ppt = 1000000